VimDrones/Vimdrones-Docs/docs/troubleshooting.md

 ![Ground Station Interface](/static/gcs-project-update.jpeg "Ground Station Interface")
 - Or please select the drone that upload fails and click the upload button in the Drone Dashboard.
 When upload success, the color of token number will become green.
 - Please check the Wifi Rssi of the drone that upload fail.
 If the Received Signal is week,  please jump to the troubleshooting of [Wifi Signal](https://docs.vimdrones.com/troubleshooting/#wifi-signal-is-weak-wifi-channel-sometimes-turns-off).
+- Please check if the drone has the IP address.
+If no IP address, please contact us for technical support.

 **Note:** We could check the upload state in the OverView Panel.
 Token Fail means the drone'project upload fail or Empty.